Sri Lanka president flees country on military jet in middle of night

 Mr Rajapaksa left in a Sri Lankan air force plane for Maldives’s Male city in the middle of the night on Wednesday, an immigration official confirmed to the Associated Press on the condition of anonymity.

+The president arrived in Male at around 3am local time (10pm GMT), BBC reported.
+He was received by a Maldivian government representative at the Velana airport and taken to an undisclosed location under police escort, the report said, quoting Maldivian officials.

+Mr Rajapaksa is expected to be in the Maldives on transit before flying to another destination which is yet to be known.
+He is likely to send in his resignation letter only after reaching his final destination on Wednesday evening, Sri Lanka’s The Morning News portal reported, citing highly placed government sources.

-He did so after it was reported that he had missed “four flights” at Colombo’s international airport just a day earlier when immigration staff refused to go to the VIP suite to stamp his passport to allow him to fly to the United Arab Emirates (UAE).
+It was earlier reported that he had missed “four flights” at Colombo’s international airport just a day earlier when immigration staff refused to go to the VIP suite to stamp his passport to allow him to fly to the United Arab Emirates (UAE).

+The country’s prime minister Ranil Wickremesinghe, acting as president, declared a state of emergency on Wednesday after Mr Rajapaksa fled the country, a move that could inflame tensions given there are growing calls for Mr Wickremesinghe to step down as well.

+Protesters on Wednesday marched to the prime minister’s office, following the news of Mr Rajapaksa fleeing, asking him to resign.

 Mr Rajapaksa had agreed to resign on Wednesday under pressure after the presidential palace in Colombo was stormed by angry protesters who were seen jumping into the pool of the lavish residence and rummaging through the kitchen and closets.